Maaacs/Jfinder-Mobile/README.md

 - **Users**
   - Gets a list of all users and, if desired, can filter it by first name, last name or title.

+## 📱 Some observations
+- Application does not support night mode
+- Application does not support screen rotation